CSCfi/rstudio-daki/README.md

 openthl
 geofi
 ```
-Special thanks to rOpenGov and people behind it for providing analytics tools and datasets in the form of R packages.
+Special thanks to rOpenGov and people behind it for making analytics tools and datasets available in the form of R packages.

 # Automate Deployment with Webhook triggers